Asian BBQ Pork Kabobs are a perfect balance of Asian ingredients blended with classic BBQ flavor.

 You’ll notice this pork kabob recipe doesn’t call for vegetables placed on the skewers with the pork.
 This may not be traditional for that classic American kabob, but it is very intentional.
 The pork and vegetables will be done cooking at different times.
-Pork is done at 145 degrees F internal temperature and these skewers cook very quickly over the direct flame of my SG Pellet Grill.
-That direct wood flame also helps a lot with getting the edges of that slightly sweet marinade and sauce nice and caramelized on the exterior of the pork.
+Pork is done at 145 degrees F internal temperature and these skewers cook very quickly over direct heat.
+That direct heat also helps a lot with getting the edges of that slightly sweet marinade and sauce nice and caramelized on the exterior of the pork.

 I prefer to grill my vegetables separately on their own skewers so that as the pork kabobs are finished and resting for a few minutes, the vegetables can finish cooking through.
 There is nothing worse than perfect meat and overly crunchy vegetables, or overdone meat and tender vegetables.
 Simply cook them separately and problem solved!

 - 1 pork tenderloin

 - 1/2 cup vegetable oil

 - 1/2 cup soy sauce

 - 1 bunch (about 8) scallions sliced

 - 2 teaspoons coarse black pepper

 In a gallon size zip top bag, combine all of the ingredients for the marinade.